-Vendor Central vs. Seller Central – what’s the difference?
+Vendor Central vs. Seller Central – Understanding the Difference

-The main difference between Amazon Vendor Central and Amazon Seller Central is the person who handles your product sales.
-If you select Vendor Central, Amazon will buy your products from you and resell them to their customers.
-On the other hand, Seller Central allows you to sell your products directly to customers through the Amazon marketplace.
+The primary differentiator between Amazon Vendor Central and Seller Central is who manages your product sales.
+Vendor Central involves Amazon buying your products in bulk for resale, while Seller Central enables you to sell directly to customers through the Amazon marketplace.

 Without further ado, let’s start with both the fulfillment options one by one-

 With Amazon Seller Central, sellers can act as third-party sellers for customers.
-The key component of this feature is that you directly sell your products to the consumers, with no hindrance of Amazon in it.
+The key component of this feature is that you directly sell your products to the consumers, with no hindrance from Amazon.

 - Fulfillment by Amazon (FBA): the company takes care of all the deliverables and saves all the hassle of taking care of yourself.

-- Fulfillment by Merchant: You will be taking care of fulfilling all orders from packaging to sending out to the delivery.
+- Fulfillment by Merchant: You will be fulfilling all orders from packaging to sending out to the delivery.
 At the same time, many courier services are available and can be utilized, such as DHL, Bluedart, and many more.